-Be cautious of those guaranteed issue life insurance advertisements you see on TV, in magazines, and with that junk mail that shows up in your mailbox weekly….if it seems to good to be true, it probably is.
+Be cautious of those guaranteed final expense insurance advertisements you see on TV, in magazines, and with that junk mail that shows up in your mailbox weekly….if it seems to good to be true, it probably is.

 These companies hire high-dollar spokespeople and spend bazillions of dollars advertising to sell their products to unsuspecting retirees and senior citizens.
 Become an educated buyer and understand that all of these policies have at least one of the following disadvantages: